Adithya-Merugu/Adithya-Merugu/README.md

 ## 🌟 Student Experience
 - **Nexus Porps Youth Summit** – Representative for Facebook (November 2019)
   - Enhanced my knowledge on different business modules and their potential challenges by interacting with other delegates.
+- **Hosted a Seminar on Web Development**
+  – I recently hosted a web development workshop at VIT University, where students learned the essentials of HTML, CSS, and JavaScript.

 ## 🎓 Education
 ### Vellore Institute of Technology, Chennai